 Oklahoma City proved during the New Orleans Hornets' temporary relocation that they deserve a team.
 But not this team.
 The Sonics didn't fail, they were sabotaged.
 The reason this one doesn't make the Top 10 is that it's still too soon: If the Thunder turn into a long-term success, on the court and at the box office, I'll take them off this list should I ever choose to revise it; if they turn out to be a bust, they'll move up.

 10. 1958 Brooklyn Dodgers to Los Angeles.
-How can the most successful move in the history of sports be one of the ten dumbest?
-Let’s see, a “visionary” like Walter O’Malley should have been visionary enough to outwit Robert Moses and get the stadium he wanted in Downtown Brooklyn, at the Atlantic Yards site now favored by a current lying megalomaniac, Bruce Ratner, for the Nets.
-Let’s see, suppose it was the same capacity as the Dodger Stadium he actually got, 56,000…
+How can the most successful move in the history of sports be one of the 10 dumbest?
+Let's see, a "visionary" like Walter O’Malley should have been visionary enough to outwit Robert Moses and get the stadium he wanted in Downtown Brooklyn, at the Atlantic Yards site now favored by a current lying megalomaniac, Bruce Ratner, for the Nets.
+Let's see, suppose it was the same capacity as the Dodger Stadium he actually got, 56,000…

 How many of those seats do you think Brooklynites would have bought to see Brooklyn natives Sandy Koufax and Tommy Davis?
 To say nothing of the last years of "Boys of Summer" Duke Snider and Gil Hodges?
 Maury Wills?
 Don Drysdale?
 Later, Steve Garvey, Ron Cey, Don Sutton, Mike Marshall… Fernando Valenzuela, Pedro Guerrero, Orel Hershiser… Mike Piazza, Pedro Martinez… Russell Martin and the rest of the current Dodgers managed by Brooklyn's own Joe Torre?
 Even if this planned-but-never built Dodger Stadium were to have been replaced by now, it would still have been every bit the gold mine that the actual one in Chavez Ravine was.

 9. 1982 Minnesota Vikings from Metropolitan Stadium to the Metrodome.
-In their first 21 seasons of existence, the Vikings played out in the suburbs, equidistant from downtown Minneapolis and downtown St. Paul, and made the Playoffs 11 times, more than half the time.
+In their 1st 21 seasons of existence, the Vikings played out in the suburbs, equidistant from downtown Minneapolis and downtown St. Paul, and made the Playoffs 11 times, more than half the time.
 In their 27 seasons in the Metrodome, they’ve made the Playoffs 14 times, also more than half.
-The difference is that, at the Met, they reached the Super Bowl four times; at the Metrodome, they’ve reached three NFC Championship Games and lost them all.
+The difference is that, at the Met, they reached the Super Bowl 4 times; at the Metrodome, they’ve reached three NFC Championship Games and lost them all.
 (Update: In January 2010, the Vikes made it 0-for-4 in NFC Title Games since moving indoors.)